coenfuse/CADS/README.md

 ## Usage
 This project is uploaded as a MSVC project (project file included).
-Clone the repo and copy code in include folder into your project.
+Test cases and all the unit test code is included in the [main.cpp]() file.
+Each test can be initiated by uncommenting its section.
+For direct usage of this code.
+Download the [CADS]() folder present inside [src]() folder.